aephidayatuloh/libraries/README.md

 # Description of App

-This app could be used to save and doing part of library administration.
+High School Library Administration could be used to save and doing part of library administration.
+This app designed originally to be accessed on local network and in Bahasa Indonesia.
+But, for Shiny Contest Submission